 First Story provide high-quality creative writing opportunities for young people in schools in low-income communities.
 They also provide training for teachers and educators to equip them with the confidence and skills to teach creative writing.

 Lit Theatre Company inspires children and young people to ignite their creativity.
-We are a collective of artists who deliver specialist workshops, youth theatre and development programmes.
-We are a proud Arts Award Centre and Artsmark partner.
+They are a collective of artists who deliver specialist workshops, youth theatre and development programmes.
+They're also an Arts Award Centre and Artsmark partner.
+Email to find out more.

 Next Door Dance currently run 3 youth companies across Nottingham and Derbyshire developing contemporary dance technique and creativity.
 They offer a number of opportunities and projects for young people to be involved in throughout the year.